MICOM 1001 Digital Word Processor

 (by Z. Stachniak)

 In 1967, Stephen Dorsey founded Automatic Electronic Systems (AES) in Montreal to develop electronic devices for industrial remote-control applications.
-Five years later, AES introduced the world’s first all-in-one programmable word processor -- the AES-90.
+Over the six years, AES developed, among other products, its own minicomputers (the AES-80 and AES-80C) and the world’s first all-in-one programmable word processor — the AES-90.
+Until the mid-1980s, digital word processors remained the company's main line of business, sold around the world.

 Micom 1001

-The Micom 1001 word processor was designed by Micom, manufactured in Canada, and released in 1980.
+Released in 1980, Micom 1001 word processor was designed and manufactured in Canada.
 It had built-in plasma display (one line of 40 characters) and a single mini cassette drive for external storage.
 The QWERTY-style keyboard included editing function keys and tape storage control keys.
 The processor could be connected to a printer.

 Museum holdings